Luke 1:35 "that HOLY THING which shall be born OF THEE shall be called the Son of God."

 Luke 1:35 and a word of caution about the NKJV.

 The NKJV is not at all the inerrant words of God.
 It is just another bogus bible version trading on the name of the King James Bible.
 Here is Luke 1:35 is one of about 40 instances I have found where the NKJV does NOT follow the Greek texts that underlie God's Masterpiece - the King James Holy Bible.
+See

 The Greek text that underlies the King James Bible in Luke 1:35 is that found in the Textus Receptus of Scrivener says "that holy thing born OF THEE shall be called the Son of God." - διο και το γεννωμενον εκ σου αγιον κληθησεται υιος θεου.
 Notice those two little words εκ σου = "of thee".
 The NKJV follows the Greek texts of Stephanus 1550 and that of the modern UBS/Nestle-Aland/Vatican critical Greek text which omits these two Greek words.

-The NKJV says: "therefore, also, that Holy One who is to be born will be called the Son of God."
+However, the NKJV says: "therefore, also, that Holy One who is to be born will be called the Son of God."
 You will notice they have omitted the words "OF THEE" from their text.
 Versions that follow this same reading and omit the words "OF THEE" are the R.V., ASV, NASB, RSV, ESV, NIV, NET, Holman Standard.

 The Catholic Connection